Emergency backup recovery (v4)

 RPM.[user@restore ~]$ dnf download scrypt

-or, if that doesn’t work:
+Or, if that doesn’t work:

 [user@restore ~]$ curl -O https://yum.qubes-os.org/r4.0/current/vm/fc28/rpm/scrypt-1.2.1-1.fc28.x86_64.rpm